EMPATHY SUMMIT

 Abstract: What does it take to build a solid core group that can grow and be a viable part of the movement.

-9:xx am - Speaker: Maša Blaznik (15 min)
+Speaker: Maša Blaznik (15 min)

 Bio: Masha is a psychologist, independent researcher, and founder of the Empathy-Based Society Institute, an initiative dedicated to promoting the purposeful development of empathy at both individual and systemic levels for people, animals, and the planet.
 (LinkedIn) (Facebook) (Website)